lucasberto/database-backup/readme.md

 - Go 1.19 or higher
 - age encryption tool (`age-keygen`)
-- SSH access to your database servers
+- SSH access to your database servers (currently only supports key-based authentication)
-- MySQL/MariaDB on remote servers
+- MySQL on remote servers (I plan to add support for other engines in the future)

 ## Installation